simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

    invalidate processing logic.

-   As such, it is now up to our users to download the correct version of the components for their environment and ensure that any upgrates are carefully tested prior to being added to their environment.
+   As such, it is now up to our users to download the correct version of the components for their environment and ensure that any upgrades are carefully tested prior to being added to their environment.

 You will need to proceed to the vendor sites to obtain the required RPMs and